 The Ring of Fire.
-What accounts for this most volcanically violent and seismically active region on earth, and why does it surround all but the southern side of the Pacific basin?
+What accounts for this most volcanically violent and seismically active region on Earth, and why does it surround all but the southern side of the Pacific Basin?

 1.